Searching ...

 Why Do Conforming Loan Limits Change Annually?

-Every year, US home prices change.
-It’s a combination of inflation, appreciation, and willingness to buy.
-For that reason, conforming loan limits adjust yearly to reflect average home price changes.
-The idea is to ensure that the average American buyer can still access affordable financing.
+US home prices change every year due to a combination of inflation, appreciation, and buyer demand.
+Therefore, the baseline conforming loan limits adjust yearly to reflect average home price changes.
+In fact, the Federal Housing Finance Agency (FHFA) requires these adjustments.
+The idea is to ensure that the average American buyer can still access affordable financing as home values change.

 When home prices rise fast, the conforming loan limits may increase substantially to match the market conditions.
 Remember, the change is to facilitate continued access to affordable mortgages.